monowireless/MWSDK_docs/en/TWENET_C/content/latest/README.md

-In the MWSTAGE directory, clone MWSDK_COMMON from GitHub, and add the `--recurse-submodules` option to retrieve the submodules files.
+In the MWSTAGE folder, clone MWSDK_COMMON from GitHub, and add the `--recurse-submodules` option to retrieve the submodules files.

 ```
 $ pwd